 Growing up in Long Beach, California, the diversity of terrain fueled my adventurous curiosity that led to both artistic pursuits and emergency room visits.
 I liked to be creative and take risks, so I would dive into anything that sparked my interest including drawing, photography, skateboarding, surfing and bike racing.
 Eventually the artistic endeavors would top the priority list and my bandage consumption was minimized.

-And then everything stopped… I was diagnosed with late stage 3 head and neck cancer.
+Then everything stopped… I was diagnosed with late stage 3 head and neck cancer.
 My entire world fell apart and survival became the only focus.

 Throughout my battles, no matter how difficult they were, I found an escape in nature that always filled me with peace and re-energized me to fight on.
 Even just the mental images of places I’d been and places I wanted to go would carry me forward.
 Regaining the strength to spend time in nature capturing inspirational images became a driving force in my survival.